zealtv/bop/README.md

 ## what the bop? 🦜
 bop is a suite of music-making abstractions for the media programming environment [pure data](puredata.info/).  it is designed to be flexible, user-friendly, and fun.  it could be run on old hardware, embedded into gadgets, or be deployed at massive scale in distributed, immersive installations.

-it is currently in pre-release and has the following features:
+## bop features
 🐦 vanilla compatibility
 🐦 pop-up graphical user interface [bop.ui]
 🐦 global bop parameter messaging with built-in automation
-🐦 parameters save with patch
+🐦 module parameter state saves with patch
 🐦 flexible, text-based sequencing
 🐦 [esoteric musical notation](https://zeal.co/notebook/intermals/)